 )

-Description of CSV format: All columns in the file are considered STRING type.
+Description of CSV type: All columns in the file are considered to be of the STRING type.
 During queries, the system converts the data to the column types defined in the external table.

 Parquet format/ORC format